eknovoa/Study-Notes/README.md

 # Study Notes

 This is the place where I am going to host all of my notes.
-While I love using Notion, it is not my favorite application for taking notes.
+While I love using Notion, it is not my favorite application for taking notes.<br/>
-To get more practice with using Jupyter Notebook and R on a regular basis, all of my notes and cheat sheets will be saved using one of those applications. ✨
+To get more practice with using Jupyter Notebook and R on a regular basis, all of my notes and cheat sheets will be saved using one of those applications. ✨<br/>

-I hope these also help anyone else who is currently studying to be a data analyst or data scientist!
+I hope these also help anyone else who is currently studying to be a data analyst or data scientist!<br/>
-Let's learn and grow together. 🌱
+Let's learn and grow together. 🌱<br/>